 Catenary cuts make it easier to get a taut pitch.
 If the ridgeline is catenary, you will be limited to a single optimal pitch.
 If the catenary curves are on the edges of the tarp, you will have more pitching options, but the tarp will have less coverage than a similar flat tarp.

 Ray Jardine popularized adding an overhang, or beak, to increase the storm worthiness while being easy to pitch.
 An extreme variant of this is adding “doors” to the ends of the tarp.

 Often bug protection is needed when using a tarp.
 One common method is to use some sort of bivy which I discuss in my Bivy post.
-The other approach is to use a bug shelter, sometimes call a nest or bug bivy which is pitched under the tarp.
+The other approach is to use a bug shelter, sometimes call a nest, net-tent, or bug bivy which is pitched under the tarp.
 Many of these shelters can be used stand-alone in good weather.
 Many of the tarp manufacturers listed below make matching bug shelters.

 If you don’t use a bivy or bug tent, you will need a ground cloth to protect your gear and sleeping system.
 I am very fond the the Gossamer Gear Polycro ground cloths because they are light, surprisingly durable, water proof, and very compact.
 I believe the material used in these is very similar (the same?) to what used in the 3M door or window insulation kits.

 Many people like Tyvek because it is light, durable, highly water resistant, slightly breathable, and cheap.
 You can often find it for free at construction sites.
 Since Tyvek is vapor permeable, you are less lightly to end up with condensation under your ground cloth, so it will tend to pick up less particulate matter then something that is damp in the morning, The downside of Tyvek is that it’s a little bit bulky and not completely waterproof, so if you kneel down on very wet ground you might get damp.